annamarianau/stout_intern_case_study/README.md

 # Stout - Digital and Data Analytics Case Study

 This repo contains the results for case study #2.
-HTML website with results: <file:///Users/14n/Downloads/customer_orders_analysis.html>